Why Your AI Strategy Is Backwards

 The first approach treats AI as a solution looking for a problem.
 The second treats it as a new team member who needs to prove themselves.

-About 67% of CEOs admit that FOMO—fear of missing out—drives their AI investment decisions.
+In the IBM Institute for Business Value’s 2025 survey of 2,000 CEOs, 64% acknowledged that the risk of falling behind drives them to invest in technologies before they have a clear understanding of the value those technologies bring.
 They see competitors announcing AI initiatives.
 They read headlines about productivity gains.
 They feel pressure to act before they’ve identified what problem they’re solving.

-That pressure leads to the 95% failure rate.
-Organizations deploy AI before understanding what success would look like.
+That pressure is how 95% of organizations end up with zero return.
+They deploy AI before understanding what success would look like.

 This means your most tech-savvy employees may be your biggest AI liability.
 They’re the ones most likely to skip verification because they believe they know how to get accurate results.